top of page

 Juan is a thin, light, and flat type of plain-woven fabric.

-It originated during the Neolithic era and had been used as the painting canvas before paper was invented in Han Dynasty (202 BC — 220 AD).
+It originated during the Neolithic era and had been used as the painting canvas before paper was invented in the Han Dynasty (202 BC — 220 AD).

 Chinese Silk Juan Cloth of the Tang Dynasty (618 — 907)